MichaelD33/AIO-Quadcopter-Flight-Controller/README.md

 ### Difficulties
 This project originally began as a personal challenge to improve my embedded programming skills.
 While I acknowledged the difficulty of programming a device like this, I also was extremely motivated to learn about the ongoing computational processes that take place in an aerial vehicle like a quadcopter.

+Micro scale design leads to stability issues due to increased sensitivity to:
+* Wind
+* Vibrations
+* PID Tuning
+* Changes in CG

 ---

 ### Next Steps